Tycale/openwrt_maclist_manager/readme.md

 	list write '*'
 ```

-By default, a user "root" with the system password of the user root should exist.

-Then, you have to grant extra permissions to "rpcd" in order to manage
+Then, you have to grant extra permissions in order to manage configurations
-configurations file and request wifi informations.
-For doing this, you have to
+file, request wifi informations, etc. For doing this, you have to modify the
-modify the file "/usr/share/rpcd/acl.d/luci-base.json", here is mine:
+file "/usr/share/rpcd/acl.d/luci-base.json", here is mine:

 ```
 root@mother-router:~# cat /usr/share/rpcd/acl.d/luci-base.json